Target Exam

 Explanation:

-Therefore, the answer is (1) Both Statement I and Statement II are correct and Statement II is the correct explanation of Statement I.
+The correct answer is option 1.
+Both Statement I and Statement II are correct and Statement II is the correct explanation of Statement I.